nuxeo/FunkLoad/README.txt

 Note that ``fl-record`` works fine with multi-part encoded form and file upload but will failed to record https session.

+Note that ``fl-record`` will handle automaticly JSF Myfaces token, which enable to easily record and play any JBoss Seam application.

 The fl-record command
 ---------------------